saroujo/react-native-take-home/README.md

 - Make use of [React Hooks](https://reactjs.org/docs/hooks-intro.html) for state management
 - Demonstrate knowledge of component modularization
 - Create components as you feel is best suited for your solution
-- Try to avoid any build and linting issues
+- Try to avoid any build and linting issues (you can run `yarn run lint` to verify)

 ### Bonus: